-Few applications under Rule 2 are agreed.
 All applications are considered individually but a successful application should include the following:

-a.
-Specific recent professional evidence that justifies why only one school can meet a child's individual needs, and/or b.
-Professional evidence that outlines exceptional family circumstances making clear why only one school can meet the child's needs c.
-If the requested school is not the nearest school to the child's home address clear reasons why the nearest school is not appropriate d.
-For medical cases - a clear explanation of why the child's severity of illness or disability makes attendance at only a specific school essential.
+- a.
+Evidence that the child was previously cared for by the state abroad because he or she would not otherwise have been cared for adequately and has been subsequently adopted OR - b.
+Specific recent professional evidence that justifies why only one school can meet a child's individual needs, and/or - c.
+Professional evidence that outlines exceptional family circumstances making clear why only one school can meet the child's needs. - d.
+If the requested school is not the nearest school to the child's home address clear reasons why the nearest school is not appropriate. - e.
+For medical cases a clear explanation of why the child's severity of illness or disability makes attendance at only a specific school essential.